top of page

 Our chaplains are here to offer a 'listening ear’ in all circumstances, including end-of-life care

-Our chaplains stories
+Our chaplains' stories

-Our chaplains have strong personal motivations for volunteering as a chaplain at Mildmay Mission Hospital and they generously share them with us here.
+Our chaplains have strong personal motivations for volunteering as a chaplain at Mildmay Hospital and they generously share them with us here.

 What we do day-to-day